C4.1.1

 | Pathogenicity | Pathogenicity is an interaction where a pathogen infects a host and causes disease. | A fungal pathogen causing mildew in plants; a bacterium causing disease in an animal. |

-These categories give us precise language for interdependence.
-The same pair of species can even have more than one relationship, depending on life stage or context, so describe the evidence as well as naming the category.
+These categories make interdependence easier to describe precisely.
+The same pair of species may be involved in more than one relationship, depending on life stage or context, so name the category and describe the evidence too.

 Mutualism needs to be kept separate from casual “helping”.
 A mutualism is an interspecific relationship where both species gain a benefit that improves survival, growth or reproduction.
-The two partners often contribute different abilities to the association.
+Usually, the two partners bring different abilities to the association.

 Fabaceae, the legume family, includes peas, beans, clover and many related plants.
-Many legumes have root nodules containing nitrogen-fixing bacteria, bacteria that convert nitrogen gas into ammonium compounds usable by plants.
-The plant supplies sugars from photosynthesis, along with a protected low-oxygen nodule environment.
-In return, the bacteria supply fixed nitrogen, helping the plant make amino acids, nucleotides and other nitrogen-containing compounds.
-That can give legumes a competitive advantage in nitrogen-poor soils.
+Many of these plants have root nodules containing nitrogen-fixing bacteria, bacteria that convert nitrogen gas into ammonium compounds usable by plants.
+The plant gives the bacteria sugars from photosynthesis and a protected low-oxygen nodule environment.
+In return, the bacteria provide fixed nitrogen, which helps the plant make amino acids, nucleotides and other nitrogen-containing compounds.
+In nitrogen-poor soils, this can give legumes a competitive advantage.

-A mycorrhiza is a mutualistic association between a fungus and plant roots in which materials are exchanged.
-Orchids depend on this especially strongly because orchid seeds have tiny food reserves.
-Fungal hyphae can enter young orchid tissues and supply mineral nutrients, water and carbon compounds during early growth.
+A mycorrhiza is a mutualistic association between a fungus and plant roots, with materials exchanged between them.
+Orchids depend on this strongly because orchid seeds have tiny food reserves.
+Fungal hyphae can enter young orchid tissues and provide mineral nutrients, water and carbon compounds during early growth.
 Once the orchid photosynthesizes, it can supply sugars to the fungus.
 Here, the fungus improves nutrient and water acquisition; the orchid supplies photosynthetic carbon once established.

-Zooxanthellae are photosynthetic unicellular algae that live inside the cells of many reef-building hard corals.
-The coral gives them shelter, carbon dioxide from respiration and a position in shallow, well-lit water.
+Zooxanthellae are photosynthetic unicellular algae living inside the cells of many reef-building hard corals.
+The coral provides shelter, carbon dioxide from respiration and a position in shallow, well-lit water.
 The algae provide oxygen and organic compounds such as sugars and amino acids made by photosynthesis.
 This mutualism helps explain why coral reefs can be highly productive in nutrient-poor tropical seas.

-In examinations, common names or scientific names are acceptable when referring to organisms, but make the relationship and the benefits to both partners clear.
+In examinations, common names or scientific names are acceptable when referring to organisms, but the relationship and benefits to both partners must be clear.

 An endemic species is a species native to, and naturally restricted to, a particular geographical area.
 An invasive species is an introduced species that spreads in a new area and causes ecological, economic or health harm.
 Many introduced species never become invasive.
-Trouble begins when the newcomer gains a competitive advantage.
+Trouble starts when the newcomer has a competitive advantage.

-Often, the mechanism is resource competition.
+Resource competition is often the mechanism behind the decline.
 An introduced species may grow faster, reproduce earlier, tolerate wider conditions, avoid local predators, or use a resource more efficiently than endemic species.
-When it takes light, food, nesting space, water or mineral nutrients, endemic populations can decline.
+When it takes light, food, nesting space, water or mineral nutrients, endemic populations can fall.

 A clear New Zealand example is the introduced common wasp and German wasp in beech forests.
 These wasps feed heavily on honeydew produced by scale insects on beech trees.
 Honeydew is also an important food for endemic birds and insects.
 In years with high wasp densities, wasps can remove a large share of available honeydew.
 That gives them a resource-acquisition advantage and leaves less food for endemic species.
 Their success is not mysterious: abundant food, rapid colony growth and few effective natural controls allow them to dominate a shared resource.

-For your own local study, use the same structure: name the invasive species, name the endemic or native species affected, identify the shared resource, then explain the competitive advantage in acquiring that resource.
+For your own local study, follow the same structure: name the invasive species, name the endemic or native species affected, identify the shared resource, then explain the competitive advantage in acquiring that resource.

 A pattern may point to interspecific competition, but it doesn’t prove it.
 If species A is more common where species B is absent, competition could explain the pattern.
 So could different abiotic preferences, predation, disease, dispersal limits or historical chance.

 A hypothesis is a testable proposed explanation for an observed pattern.
-“Species B reduces the abundance of species A by competing for space” is a hypothesis.
-Researchers can test it in more than one way.
+“Species B reduces the abundance of species A by competing for space” is a hypothesis, and it can be tested in several ways.

 An observation is a study in which researchers record patterns without deliberately changing the system.
 Field observations using random sampling can show whether two species tend not to occur together.
-Observations often reflect real conditions, but confounding variables are harder to control.
+They often reflect real conditions well, but confounding variables are harder to control.

 An experiment is a study in which researchers deliberately change one variable to test its effect while controlling other variables as far as possible.
 In the laboratory, researchers can place two species together or apart under controlled conditions.
 In the field, they can remove one species from some plots and compare the response with control plots where it remains.

-The strongest evidence comes when several approaches agree: random field data show a negative association, removal of one species increases the other, and laboratory work confirms both species use the same limiting resource.
-Even then, phrase conclusions carefully.
+The strongest evidence usually comes from agreement between approaches: random field data show a negative association, removing one species increases the other, and laboratory work confirms that both species use the same limiting resource.
+Even then, phrase the conclusion carefully.
 “Supports competition” is safer than “proves competition” unless alternative explanations have genuinely been ruled out.

-Use the chi-squared test for association when you’ve recorded whether two species are present or absent across many sampling sites.
+You can use the chi-squared test for association when you record whether two species are present or absent across many sampling sites.
 Sort the results into four categories: both species present, species A only, species B only, and neither species present.

 The null hypothesis is a testable statement that there is no association between the two species’ distributions.
 Here, it says the presence of species A is independent of the presence of species B.